polakowo/vectorbt/README.md

 ```

 - Functions for combining, transforming, and indexing NumPy and pandas objects
-    - NumPy-like broadcasting for pandas, among other features
+    - Smart broadcasting for pandas

 ```python-repl
 # pandas